CoderDojoPonceSprings/Events/README.md

 ### All: Directions and parking Tips

+**Note:** _We have changed locations to 112 Krog Street Suite 17, Atlanta, GA!_ We are in The Stove Works building, directly across from Krog Street Market, on the same side as Krog Bar and Rathbuns.

 Be sure to read our [parking guide](https://github.com/CoderDojoPonceSprings/Events/blob/master/PARKING.md)!

 ### Parents: Homework to do with your kids before coming and what to bring to the event: